srl295/cldr/docs/ldml/tr35-keyboards.md

     * For example, a new French standard keyboard layout would have a single definition which would be usable across all implementations.
 3. Allow platforms to be able to use CLDR keyboard data for the character-emitting keys (non-frame) aspects of keyboard layouts.
     * For example, platform-specific keys such as Fn, Numpad, IME swap keys, and cursor keys are out of scope.
+    * This also means that modifier (frame) keys cannot generate output, such as capslock -> backslash.
 4. Deprecate & archive existing LDML platform-specific layouts so they are not part of future releases

 <!--